stirlo/thegossroom/_posts/2025-08-16-sophie-turner-says-she-unintentionally-ended-a-celebrity-engagement-with-1-simple-gesture.md

 - scandals
 - relationships
 - breakups
 title: Sophie Turner Says She Unintentionally Ended A Celebrity Engagement With 1 Simple Gesture
+temperature: 0
 ---

 The “Game Of Thrones” told Seth Meyers how her run-in with a famous couple led to an unexpected split.